-I was typing “this book isn’t all that scary,” but then my front door rattled and I fell out of my chair.
+I was typing “this book isn’t all that scary,” when my front door rattled and startled me off my chair.
 Shirley Jackson’s The Haunting of Hill House is THE haunted house story and has been on my queue for at least a decade.
 I don’t rush to read books that I expect to be predictable and was skeptical that Hill House would hold any surprises.
 So often, reading a classic after reading derivative works leaves the classic feeling rote even though it’s the clever original.
 Hill House doesn’t have this problem.
 I picked it up with the expectation of pesky, obvious ghosts with a few jump scares, but found a subtle and psychologically disturbing story instead.

 The Haunting of Hill House follows Eleanor Vance’s participation in a scientific study at the invitation of Dr. Montague, who is trying to find proof of the supernatural.
 In addition to Eleanor, Theodora (a “validated” psychic) and Luke (an heir to the estate) answer Dr. Montague’s summons.
 Despite Hill House’s uncomfortable atmosphere, the four of them strike a friendly chemistry.
 Eleanor is happy to be doing something daring and independent, but she grows uneasy in the house.
 The story is narrated closely through her perspective and the reader is put on edge by inconsistencies in her narrative; from her introduction, Eleanor’s wild imagination separates her from what is real.
 An unreliable narrator in a haunted house means everything is suspect and ambiguous which contributes to ratcheting tension.
 Similar to We Have Always Lived in the Castle (which is slightly better), Jackson uses looping, repetitive language and a small cast to create a claustrophobic, shrinking environment.